-Upon the conclusion of the investigation and the drafting of the written report, the Special Investigators will provide a copy of the written Special Investigator's Report, along with all evidence directly related to the allegations in the case, to the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case, the complainant, the respondent, and their respective
+Upon the conclusion of the investigation and the drafting of the written report, the investigators will provide a copy of the written Investigator's Report, along with all evidence directly related to the allegations in the case, to the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case, the Complainant, the Respondent, and their respective Advisors.

-Advisors (if any).
-Concurrently with or shortly after the Special Investigator(s) send this Report, the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case will provide the parties with a notice of the time, date, and location of the hearing in the case.
-Either party may provide a written response to the Special Investigator's Report via email to TitleIX@dbu.edu by the next regular business day (Monday through Friday, other than University holidays) at 10 a.m. following ten (10) days from when the Special Investigators' Report was sent to the parties.
-Any written response received from a party will be considered by the Special Investigator(s), who may alter the Report and/or append the response(s) as appendices to the Report.
-Upon making any changes and appending any responses, the Special Investigator(s) will provide the Final Report to the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case, the ACTS Committee, the parties, and their Advisors.
+Either party may provide a written response to the Investigator's Report via email to TitleIX@dbu.edu by the next regular business day (Monday through Friday, other than University holidays) at 10 a.m. following ten (10) days from when the Investigator's Report was sent to the parties.
+Any written response received from a party will be considered by the investigator(s), who may, among other things, revise the Report, reopen the investigation, and/or append the response(s) as appendices to the Report.
+Upon making any changes and appending any responses, the investigator(s) will provide the Final Report to the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case, the ACTS Committee, the parties, and their Advisors.